Press Kit

 Peter Taylor

 taught high school science and art for 15 years and has also been a museum curator and nature reserve manager.
 He is regarded as one of Australia’s finest calligraphers and illuminators, and provides workshops on writing books, a wide range of paper-crafts and on the history of books.
 World Expo 88 commissioned one of his artists books for its gift to the Queen of England at its opening.
-His published books for children and adults include 101 Things to Do Before You Grow Up and Once a Creepy Crocodile – a picture book that was Shortlisted for Speech Pathology Australia’s Book of the Year award in 2015 – and several calligraphy books with spin-off products.
+His published books include 101 Things to Do Before You Grow Up for Middle Grade and Once a Creepy Crocodile—a picture book that was Shortlisted for Speech Pathology Australia’s Book of the Year award in 2015…plus several calligraphy books with spin-off products for older children and adults.

 BOOKS